What is Return to Sport

 RTS is multi-factorial and can often take 1-2 years to feel comfortable in the proper return.
 Most are not functionally ready to return to their sport even though they are cleared by their physician.
-It seems in the industry of medicine, that “time” is falsely used as the number one decision maker for RTS versus specific criteria needing to be met that include functional tests of strength, power and endurance.
+It seems in the industry of medicine, that “time” is falsely used as the number one decision-maker for RTS versus specific criteria needing to be met that include functional tests of strength, power, and endurance.
 In a recent research article by renowned ACL researcher Tim Hewett, it showed that at 6 months, 2 patients (3.2%) passed all RTS criteria.
 At 9 months, seven patients (11.3%) passed all RTS criteria.
 Twenty-nine patients (46.8%) did not pass the strength criterion on an Isokinetic test at 60°/s at 9 months after ACL reconstruction (ACLR).
-These are eye opening results and supports our clinical experience over the last 10 years that ACLR athletes are usually not ready to return to sport under 9 months post-surgery.
-The research also shows that athletes who did not meet all RTS criteria before returning to their sport had a 4x greater risk of sustaining an ACL graft rupture compared with those who met all RTS criteria (Isokinetic testing at 60 deg, running T-Test, Single Leg Hop, triple hop, triple crossover hop tests, knee psychological exam, and running mechanics).
+These are eye-opening results and support our clinical experience over the last 10 years that ACLR athletes are usually not ready to return to sport under 9 months post-surgery.
+The research also shows that athletes who did not meet all RTS criteria before returning to their sport had a 4x greater risk of sustaining an ACL graft rupture compared with those who met all RTS criteria (Isokinetic testing at 60 deg, running T-Test, Single-Leg Hop, triple hop, triple crossover hop tests, knee psychological exam, and running mechanics).

 At Wright Physical Therapy, we have created a specific RTS program through our Human Performance division, SCiATHLETE.
 Through collaboration with our doctors of physical therapy and licensed Human Performance Specialists, we address the biomechanical risk factors through proper stretching, strengthening/resistive training, neuromuscular training, agility/balance training, plyometric training, and running techniques.
 This program closes the gap between skilled physical therapy and an athlete being physically and mentally ready to return to sport.